 – Or walking.

-– Sometimes it’s OK for your four year old to safely cut her entire coloring book into little pieces so you can get a 30-minute phone conversation with your mom.
+– Sometimes it’s okay for your four year old to safely cut her entire coloring book into little pieces so you can get a 30-minute phone conversation with your mom.

-– The shower will become your happy place.
+– The shower will become your go-to happy place.

-– Buy stock in the following companies: baby wipes, Resolve, string cheese, and Vaseline.
+– Buy stock in the following companies: baby wipes, Resolve carpet spray, string cheese, hair ties, and Vaseline.

 – Ice cream for dinner will make you mom of the year.